 Privacy Policy

-Looking Forward To (lookingforwardto.com, short link lf.to) is a public, read-only catalog of upcoming releases.
-There are no accounts, no passwords, and no sign-in.
-This page explains the small amount of data that does pass through our servers and how we handle it.
+Looking Forward To (lookingforwardto.com, short link lf.to) is a public catalog of upcoming releases with optional accounts, reminders, public sharing, comments, and premium memberships.
+This page explains the data that passes through our servers and how we handle it.

 1. Who we are